codeahead14/milestones/README.md

       :predecessors [1]}}
 ```

-Milestones tries to detect any circular dependencies, that is, tasks
+Milestones also detects any circular dependencies, i.e., tasks
 that depend on themselves or tasks that end up depending on
-themselves; actually, the tasks definition must be a directed non
+themselves.
+This is not allowed and it should be ensured that the
-cyclical graph.
+tasks definition is a non cyclical graph.

 Tasks (that are not milestones) without resource-ids won't be scheduled.
 Those will be reported as erroneous.